sansh72/Diabetes-Prediction-/README.md

 3. **Result Display**: The result (either "The person is diabetic" or "The person isn't diabetic") is displayed on the webpage.

-## How to get started##
+## How to get started
+Here are the required libraries that you would need to install
-pip install numpy pandas scikit-learn flask python app.py
+1. pip install numpy pandas scikit-learn flask
+2. python app.py